obsidian-tasks-group/obsidian-tasks/docs/getting-started/statuses/status-settings.md

 The [Minimal Theme]({{ site.baseurl }}{% link reference/status-collections/minimal-theme.md %}) page shows the full list statuses that will be added, and what they look like in that theme.

-### Add all Status types supported by ITS Theme and SlRvb's Alternate Checkboxes
+### ITS Theme & SlRvb Checkboxes

-This populates the Custom Statuses list with all the statuses supported by the ITS Theme, and also the identical SlRvb's Alternate Checkboxes.
+This button populates the Custom Statuses list with all the statuses supported by the ITS Theme, and also the identical SlRvb's Alternate Checkboxes.

 ![The first few statuses supported by ITS Theme and SlRvb's Alternate Checkboxes](../../images/settings-custom-statuses-its-theme-first-few.png)<br>
 *The first few statuses supported by ITS Theme and SlRvb's Alternate Checkboxes*